 France This Way comment: Lyon contains a wide range of archtectural heritage and cultural sights as well as being a thriving modern city, and offers you a complete and satisfying experience of a city break.

-The Croix-Rousse district is one of the most unique features of the city and was one of the reasons why the city was once known as the “silk capital of the world”, as the Croix-Rousse hill was home to the silk workers of the city up till the 19th century.
+The Croix-Rousse district is one of the most unique features of the city and is one of the reasons why the city was once known as the “silk capital of the world”, as the Croix-Rousse hill was home to the silk workers of the city up until the 19th century.

 The Lyon Botanical Gardens and the Golden Head Park are a good way to escape from the bustle of the city and enjoy a bit of peace.